ml6team/fondant/docs/components/lightweight_components.md

 You can also choose to load in dynamic fields by setting the `additionalProperties` argument to `True` in the `consumes` argument.

-This will allow you to define an arbitrary number of columns to be loaded when applying your component to the pipeline.
+This will allow you to define an arbitrary number of columns to be loaded when applying your component to the dataset.

 This can be useful in scenarios when we want to dynamically load in fields from a dataset.
 For example, if we want to aggregate results from multiple columns, we can define a component that loads in specific column from the previous component and then aggregates them.